Back to Travel Blog Uganda

 2. Murchison Falls | Uganda's Largest National Park

 Murchison Falls National Park is Uganda’s largest park in the North, a day's drive from Kampala.
 The park protects a large area of African Savannah intersected by the River Nile.
 It is named after the dramatic Murchison Falls, where the Nile River explodes violently through a narrow cleft.
 The park contains large herds of elephants, buffalo, giraffes and lions.
-It is uncertain how the game population will behave in the coming future because of oil explorations in the park.
-Many animals have already started migrating southwards.

 What to see and do in Murchison Falls National Park